nhsconnect/nhslogin/src/user-journeys.md

 In addition to what users can do with low level verification (P0), users can also:
 <ul>
 <li>Record (no read capability) non-medical data into record, e.g. record data-sharing opt-out preference or record preferred pharmacy (further controls will be needed around collection of controlled medications)</li>
+<li>Submit an online consultation to their GP</li>
+<li>Record medical data to submit to their GP or consultant - such as blood pressure readings</li>
+<li>Contact their GP or receive notifications via email or SMS</li>

 </ul>

 ---